 Kanika is a PhD student at the University of Toronto's Cinema Studies Institute and the Mark S. Bonham Centre for Sexual Diversity Studies.
 They are the recipient of the 2021 Atom Egoyan Cinema Studies Scholarship and the 2021-2022 Film Studies Association of Canada (FSAC) Graduate Student Representative.
 Their research focuses on surveillant technologies and queer, trans and racialized modes of refusal.

 They hold a BA in Psychology with a Minor in Film Studies from the University of British Columbia and a MA from the University of Toronto's Cinema Studies Institute.
 They have previously served as an editor with the UBC Undergraduate Film Student Association and The Neutral: Graduate Journal of Cinema and Media Studies.
-Currently, Kanika programs with the Sexual & Gender Diversity Office at the University of Toronto.
+Currently, Kanika programs with the Sexual & Gender Diversity Office (SGDO) and the Cinema Studies Graduate Student Union (CSGSU) at the University of Toronto.